-For new and advanced investors alike, brokers Charles Schwab and Fidelity offer very competitive features, from robust fund offerings to low transaction costs, to helpful investment research.
-Fidelity and Charles Schwab have low trading fees for full-featured brokers, and give users access to thousands of no-fee funds.
+For new and advanced investors alike, brokers Charles Schwab and Fidelity offer very competitive features, from robust fund offerings to to helpful investment research.
+Fidelity and Charles Schwab charge no trading commissions for U.S. stocks and ETFs, and give users access to thousands of no-fee funds.
 Both offer 24/7 phone support.
-It’s no accident that both brokers top our list of the Best Online Stock Brokers.
+It’s no accident that both brokers top our list of the best online stock brokers.

 With a minimum balance of $5,000, Charles Schwab customers can take advantage of the broker’s zero-fee robo-advisor services.
 With Fidelity, index fund enthusiasts can sock money into the firm’s zero-expense index fund offerings.
 Both brokers are excellent choices, so the best one for you depends on the specific offerings from each firm.
 Read on for a detailed comparison.